Specification

 The process of validation is almost identical to the Derivative Transformation except instead of the Commit

-phase the Coordinator compares the output data hash of the local transform to the hash stored in the Metadata.
+phase the Coordinator compares the hashes of the data produced by local transform to the hashes stored in the Metadata.

 Engine Deprecation